JaekwonJo/league-of-english/README.md

 ## Project Roadmap

-### Latest Update (2025-09-30)
+### Latest Update (2025-10-01)
-- Added the Study queue spinner + vocab countdown, confirmed `npm test`/`npm run lint` pass on Windows/WSL, and logged the follow-up QA tasks.
+- Grammar generation no longer 500s on four-underlines payloads: the formatter now rebuilds missing `<u>…</u>` spans from the options and ships with a regression test (`npm test`).
-- Upgraded grammar manuals to Master v6.0 (TOEFL/GRE급) and synced the docs with the new error taxonomy + dangling 분사 가이드.
+- Windows/WSL checks stay green (`npm run lint`, `npm test`), so devs can focus on UI polish instead of tooling drift.
-- Immediate focus: live QA for the countdown UX, propagate the new manual to every generator, and extend lint/tests to the React client.
+- Immediate focus: QA the countdown + grammar flow in the browser, localise the loading spinner/vocab warm-up copy to Korean, and extend client lint/tests to lock in the fixes.

 | Step | Description | Status |